ioBroker/ioBroker.zigbee/README.md

 ### 1.6.12 (2022-01)
 * (asgothian) Groups were newly revised (read [here](https://github.com/ioBroker/ioBroker.zigbee/pull/1327) )
-   -  object device.groups is obsolet..the old one is no longer up to date
+   -  object `device.groups` is obsolet.
+The old one is no longer up to date

 ### 1.6.9 (2021-12)
 * (simatec) fix admin Dark-Mode